-When my journey in wilderness commenced in 1989, i had no clue what lay ahead of me.
-Initially the idea was to see the Tiger in the wild.
-Gradually i wanted to see various aspects of the Tiger behavior, like patrolling, spraying, claw marking, flehmen, mating, mother with cubs etc. But not once in my wildest of imaginations did the thought cross of Death of a Tiger.
+When my journey in the wilderness commenced in 1989, I had no clue what lay ahead of me.
+Initially, the idea was to see the Tiger in the wild.
+Gradually I wanted to see various aspects of the Tiger behaviour, like patrolling, spraying, claw marking, flehmen, mating, a mother with cubs etc. But not once in my wildest of imaginations did the thought cross of Death of a Tiger.

-This was an ominous sign, since i have lost some more of my favorite Tigers in Bandhavgarh, namely, Charger, Mohini, Challenger, B1, B2, Bhamera, Kankatti, Jhurjhura female and last one is Junior Kankatti.
+This was an ominous sign since I have lost some more of my favourite Tigers in Bandhavgarh, namely, Charger, Mohini, Challenger, B1, B2, Bhamera, Kankatti, Jhurjhura female and last one is Junior Kankatti.

 Whatever reason, the Death of a Tiger is never a happy ending.
 However one does take solace from the fact that with the advent of technology, and better Tiger monitoring the numbers have reduced.
 Not wholly, but substantially.

-But i will continue to respect the foresters doing their duties.
-As, had it not been for them today, these Tigers, and wonderful protected area would not be there to be seen by the world.
+But I will continue to respect the foresters doing their duties.
+As, had it not been for them today, these Tigers and the wonderful protected area would not be there to be seen by the world.